Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 In the last 70 years the real gross domestic product of the US has been in average 3.22 %; growing quarterly in average by 4.27 % with a maximum growth of 16.7 %.
 On the contrary decline of the RGDP has been in average at -2.92 % with the worst drop at -10 % in 1957.

-Table 4: Quarterly percent change in economic indicators during recessions
+Table 4: Quarterly percent change in economic indicators during recessions[^fn4]

 |year|real GDP|unemployment rate|inflation min|inflation max|corporate profits|
 |:---:|:---:|:---:|:---:|:---:|:---:|